-The use of the Equity instrument in subsequent years of CEF implementation may be considered, for the transport sector, for riskier projects or for projects in immature markets.
-In the energy sector, the Equity instrument may be used to intervene in duly justified cases to prevent major delays in the construction of projects of common interest.
-The objective is to have the CEF equity instrument in place, but only engage as a last resort when progress of concrete projects of common interest is at stake.
+As mentioned in the 2015 Annual Work Programme, the use of the Equity instrument in subsequent years of CEF implementation may be considered, for the transport sector, for riskier projects or for projects in immature markets.
+In the energy sector, the Equity instrument may be used to intervene to prevent major delays in the implementation of projects of common interest.